KaoticKas/Survive-The-Wave/README.md

 # TopDownWaveShooter
-#### * A game made for A levels which taught me how to use unity and implement the A* algorithm*
+#### *A game made for A levels which taught me how to use unity and implement the Astar algorithm*
 ###### Keywords; Pathfinding, TopDown shooter, Unity Game Engine and OOP

-In this project, I have made a top down abstracted shooter game that utalises a spawning mechanism that spawns enemies that increase in difficulty and numbers as time goes on*.
-The enemies utilise a constantly updating A* algorithm that routes the shortest path to the player using couroutines to achieve the result.
+In this project, I have made a top down abstracted shooter game that utalises a spawning mechanism that spawns enemies that increase in difficulty and numbers as time goes on(*).
+The enemies utilise a constantly updating Astar pathfinding algorithm that routes the shortest path to the player using couroutines to achieve the result.

 ## Key functionality of the project;
 - A functional , albeit with limited Menu